Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 All Distributed Manager Nodes
 -----------------------------

-For distributed manager nodes, if connecting sensors through the VPN instance, add the following to the ``/opt/so/saltstack/local/salt/firewall/hostgroups.local.yaml``:
+For distributed manager nodes, if connecting sensors through the VPN instance then follow the instructions below to allow remote sensor connections:

 Run ``so-firewall includehost minion <inside interface of your VPN concentrator>``.
 Ex: